Neha-Mishra23/MN-HTML/README.md

 7. What are different types of lists in HTML?
 With Example.
 Ans.
 In HTML Three type of Order List.
    1} Order List                 2} Unorder List                                                       3} Description List/ Other List
-   First item                      o} Dairy Milk                                                         Dairy Milk is More Flavour is Availble.
+   First item                      o} Dairy Milk                                                        - Dairy Milk is More Flavour is Availble.
 EX- Fudge Cookie Crumble, Silk, Brown Flavour..
-   Second item                     0} 5 Star
+   Second item                     0} 5 Star                                                            - 5 star is more Flavour is Available.
+Ex- 5 Star 3D, 5 Star Crunchy, 5 Star Fruit and Nut, 5 Star HazelNut.
-   Third item                      0} Munch
+   Third item                      0} Munch                                                             - In Munch 2 type of Varierty is Availble.
+Nestle Munch Crunch O Nuts Chocolate.